- You have finished secondary school and completed some college study.

 - You have never attended any of Washington University’s full-time, degree-granting schools.

 Transfer admission to Washington University is both selective and competitive.
 In any given year any academic division may have from zero to a small handful of slots available.
 With this small number of transfer spots open, we recommend the strongest candidates for admission present proof of a high school diploma or equivalent and proof of a high level of academic success at their current institution.
-Successful applicants present at least a B+ average from a two-year or four-year college in courses across a broad academic curriculum.
+Successful applicants present at least a 3.5/3.6 GPA from a two-year or four-year college in courses across a broad academic curriculum.
 Some of our academic divisions require specific grades in specific courses.
 For example, students with interests in engineering, business, or the physical or biological sciences must present a strong background in science and mathematics including calculus.
 In addition, you must have left your current institution and all previous institutions in good standing and be eligible to return.

 If you have been away from a formal academic setting for more than two years, we require you to complete at least one year (30 hours) of work at another college or university before submitting your application for transfer admission.

 If you are in your first year of college, you must present at least one completed semester of full-time college work with your application for transfer admission or submit a completed Mid-Semester Progress Report.

 Transferring as a pre-medicine student is challenging.
 We recommend that students interested in pre-medicine apply as junior-level transfers having completed the following coursework:

 - Two semesters of general chemistry (with lab)